soliagha-oc/perception/README.md

 ## Cautions
 ### Spider, scanning, and viruses
 It is possible when crawling and scanning sites to encounter various security risks.
-Please be sure to have a virus scanner enabled to protect against java script and other attacks or disable java script in the configuration.
+Please be sure to have a virus scanner enabled to protect against JavaScript and other attacks or disable JavaScript in the configuration.